apache/doris-website/versioned_docs/version-3.0/sql-manual/sql-functions/aggregate-functions/percentile-approx-weighted.md

 The function is similar to PERCENTILE_APPROX, with the only difference being an additional parameter w, which represents the number of times expr appears.
+Note that the value of parameter W needs to be greater than 0.
+If the value of a row is less than or equal to 0 during the calculation process, the current row will be skipped.
 ### example
 ```
 mysql >select * from quantile_weighted_table order by k;